 The next couple of weeks were extremely tough emotionally.
 I was about to lose my breasts, which I loved.
 I knew I would never be able to breastfeed but would I look “normal” again?
 Would I feel less of a woman?
 What are expanders?
 I had so many questions.
 I felt alone and scared because I did not know anyone else my age at that time that had gone through a mastectomy.

 After several physician referrals to see Dr. Spiegel, I decided to make an appointment.
 At my first consultation I felt so comfortable with her and her staff.
 She was very thorough and explained in detail the surgeries.
-She also showed me a before and after picture of a women who looked similar to myself.
+She also showed me a before and after picture of a woman who looked similar to myself.
 Her results were amazing.
 I knew that day I had found a plastic surgeon I could trust.

 Dr. Spiegel and the general surgeon performed a skin and nipple-sparing double mastectomy with the placement of tissue expanders.
 Naturally I was nervous to look in the mirror after the surgery, but when I did, I was in shock at how good I looked with just expanders.
 I was also extremely relieved that the hard part was over and I was cancer free.
 The next six months, I went to Dr.Spiegel’s office every three weeks to get the expanders filled.
 At each expansion, I felt more and more normal and could see how my future breasts were going to look.
 During the second surgery the expanders were removed and replaced with silicone implants.